 - Glaucoma drainage devices are used in more serious glaucoma cases.

-At Virginia Vision & Surgery we offer treatments within each category.
+At Baker Vision we offer treatments within each category.
 When appropriate, we can combine two different treatment modalities, such as laser or traditional surgery with the use of medicated eyedrops, for the best results.
 In more advanced cases, we can utilize a number of referral resources.